megasanjay/vue3-lottie/docs/guide.md

 createApp(App).use(Vue3Lottie).mount('#app')
 ```

-Alternatively you can import the marquee component locally.
+Alternatively you can import the component locally.

 ```vue
 <template>